SS&C Technologies (NASDAQ:SSNC) Updates FY 2021 Earnings Guidance

 SS&C Technologies (NASDAQ:SSNC) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $4.700-$4.820 for the period, compared to the Thomson Reuters consensus estimate of $4.670.
 The company issued revenue guidance of $4.92 billion-$5.00 billion, compared to the consensus revenue estimate of $4.91 billion.SS&C Technologies also updated its Q3 2021 guidance to $1.150-$1.210 EPS.

+SS&C Technologies (NASDAQ:SSNC) last issued its quarterly earnings data on Wednesday, July 28th.
+The technology company reported $1.24 EPS for the quarter, topping analysts’ consensus estimates of $1.07 by $0.17.
+SS&C Technologies had a net margin of 14.87% and a return on equity of 20.83%.
+As a group, equities analysts anticipate that SS&C Technologies will post 4.5 earnings per share for the current fiscal year.

-A number of equities analysts have commented on SSNC shares.
-Zacks Investment Research upgraded SS&C Technologies from a hold rating to a buy rating and set a $83.00 price objective on the stock in a research note on Wednesday, May 5th.
-Raymond James boosted their price target on SS&C Technologies from $78.00 to $93.00 and gave the company a strong-buy rating in a research note on Tuesday, April 27th.
-Morgan Stanley upped their price objective on shares of SS&C Technologies from $70.00 to $75.00 and gave the stock an equal weight rating in a research report on Tuesday, April 27th.
+A number of brokerages have recently weighed in on SSNC.
+Truist Securities boosted their price objective on shares of SS&C Technologies from $80.00 to $85.00 and gave the company a hold rating in a report on Monday.
+Truist upped their price objective on shares of SS&C Technologies from $80.00 to $85.00 and gave the stock a hold rating in a research report on Monday.
+DA Davidson upped their price objective on shares of SS&C Technologies from $80.00 to $84.00 and gave the stock a buy rating in a research report on Tuesday, April 27th.
 Needham & Company LLC upped their price objective on shares of SS&C Technologies from $80.00 to $90.00 and gave the stock a buy rating in a research report on Tuesday, April 27th.
-Finally, DA Davidson boosted their price objective on shares of SS&C Technologies from $80.00 to $84.00 and gave the company a buy rating in a research report on Tuesday, April 27th.
-Four equities research analysts have rated the stock with a hold rating, nine have given a buy rating and one has issued a strong buy rating to the company’s stock.
-The company has an average rating of Buy and a consensus price target of $78.79.
+Finally, Zacks Investment Research upgraded shares of SS&C Technologies from a hold rating to a buy rating and set a $83.00 price objective for the company in a research report on Wednesday, May 5th.
+Five analysts have rated the stock with a hold rating, eight have issued a buy rating and one has given a strong buy rating to the stock.
+SS&C Technologies currently has a consensus rating of Buy and a consensus price target of $83.46.

 SS&C Technologies Company Profile